Jack Jia

 Jack Jia is an American entrepreneur and technologist.
 He is the founder and chief executive officer of Musely, a telehealth company specializing in prescription skincare.
 He previously founded Baynote, a recommendation-software company, and was a founding member and chief of technology of Interwoven, a Silicon Valley software firm, and has invested in early-stage venture funds including Rally Ventures, Webb Investment Network (WIN), TSVC, and GSR Ventures.

 Career

 Interwoven

 Jia was a founding member of Interwoven and became its first Chief Technology Officer and Senior Vice President.
 During his tenure, the company gained media attention for a BMW Z3 recruiting initiative.

 Baynote

-In 2004, Jia founded Baynote, a company developing contextual recommendation software for e-commerce and online publishers.
+In 2004, Jia founded Baynote, a company that developed a machine-learning recommendation software for e-commerce and online publishers.
+The technology built a novel Affinity Process Unit (APU) that applied sparse metrics, regular CPUs, and anonymous user behavior to generate AI-driven recommendations and search results.
 The company was featured in Forbes (2009) and later in the Wall Street Journal (2014) for its behavior-based personalization technology before being acquired in 2014.

 Trusper / Musely

 Jia launched Trusper in 2013 as a social app for sharing lifestyle and beauty tips.
 In 2019, the platform pivoted to teledermatology services under the new name Musely, offering prescription treatments for melasma, acne, rosacea, and other skin conditions.